 - Provides leadership support on strategic, long-term planning across complex organization.

-- Manages “out” and indirectly influences to ensure priorities are met, needs of Tables are expressed, heard, and addressed appropriately.
+- Manages “out” and indirectly influences to ensure priorities are met and needs of Tables are expressed, heard, and addressed appropriately.

 - Understands and embraces the ‘big picture’ of change; comfortable adapting to change.